brunjlar/purescript-knockoutjs/README.md

 pureComputed :: forall a eff.
 Eff (readObservable :: ReadObservable) a -> Eff (newObservable :: NewObservable | eff) (PureComputed a)
 ```

+Creates a new pure computed observable.
+The computation defining the observable is allowed to read the values of other observables.

 #### `readPureComputed`

 ``` purescript
 readPureComputed :: forall a eff.
 (IsForeign a) => PureComputed a -> Eff (readObservable :: ReadObservable | eff) a
 ```

+Reads the value of a pure computed observable.
+In contrast to *writable* observables,
+this value can not have been corrupted from the outside, so it does not have to be wrapped into `Maybe`.